On Partitions of Two-Dimensional Discrete Boxes: Proof of Theorem

 \begin{proof} Suppose for example that row $i$ does not contain a (horizontally) thin sub-box.
 Then by deleting this row, that is, by removing $i$ from $A$, no sub-box is deleted and we remain with a partition of $(A \setminus \{i\}) \times B$ that still has the $(k,\ell)$ property.
-However, this partition has fewer sub-boxes than $\cal R$, thus contradicting its minimality.
+However, this contradicts the minimality of $m+n$.
 In a similar way we can conclude that there is no column without a thin sub-box. \end{proof}